Home Wellness Korea Glow-Up Guide

 Visa and entry

-Most Western passport holders enter Korea under the K-ETA (Korea Electronic Travel Authorization) system for short visits, which is sufficient for standard medical tourism.
-A dedicated C-3-3 medical visa exists for longer or more involved treatment but is not needed for typical glow-up trips.
+Most Western passport holders enter under the K-ETA (Korea Electronic Travel Authorization) for short visits, sufficient for standard medical tourism.
+A dedicated C-3-3 medical visa exists for longer or more involved treatment but isn't needed for typical glow-up trips.
 Apply for the K-ETA at least 72 hours before travel through the official Korean government portal.

 Getting around